U.S. top court denies Obama request to rehear major immigration case

 WASHINGTON (Reuters) - The U.S. Supreme Court on Monday declined to rehear a bid to revive President Barack Obama's plan to spare from deportation millions of immigrants in the country illegally, a case in which the justices split 4-4 in June.

 In a brief order, the court rejected the Obama administration's long-shot request, meaning the justices' June 23 decision is final.
-That ruling left in place lower court decisions blocking the plan, which Obama announced in 2014 but never went into effect.
+That ruling left in place lower court decisions that had blocked the plan, which Obama announced in 2014 but never went into effect.

-The high court remains one justice short following Antonin Scalia's February death.
+The high court remains one justice short following the February death of Antonin Scalia.

-The Democratic president's plan was challenged in court by Republican-governed Texas and 25 other states that argued he overstepped the powers granted to him by the U.S. Constitution by infringing upon congressional authority.
+The Democratic president's plan was challenged in court by Republican-governed Texas and 25 other states that argued that he overstepped the powers granted to him by the U.S. Constitution by infringing upon the authority of Congress.
 Obama acted unilaterally by executive action, bypassing the Republican-led Congress.

 "This is the latest setback to the president's attempt to expand executive power and another victory for those who believe in the Constitution's separation of powers and the rule of law," Republican Texas Attorney General Ken Paxton said of the Supreme Court's action on Monday.